-Historian and author Norma Gregory presents an illustrated narrative on the struggles and experiences of African Caribbean coal miners from across the UK, unearthed oral history research and photographic evidence, through projects funded by the Heritage Lottery Funded (HLF).
+Historian and author Norma Gregory presents an illustrated narrative on the struggles and experiences of African Caribbean coal miners from across the UK, unearthing oral history research and photographic evidence, through projects funded by the Heritage Lottery Fund (HLF).

 She shares her personal journey as a black historian and social entrepreneur and gives perspectives on how and why the history of the black coal miners should be incorporated into mainstream coal heritage institutions.

 The saying, ‘You are only a handshake or two away from a former coal miner,’ seems to resonate now more than ever in Britain’s social and industrial history.
 Since the nationalization of the British coal industry in 1947 and the demise and total eradication of UK deep coal mining, through the forced closure of around 950 coal mines and subsequent job losses for almost one million skilled miners, including many hundreds of miners of African heritage, ‘voices’ and narratives from miners of African Caribbean heritage from across the UK have remained largely silent until now…